Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Related Work

 \section{Related Work}

+There has been a lot of prior work on agent trajectory prediction focusing on human-human interactions~\cite{alahi2016social,gupta2018social,Lee2017,sgan2018,sways2019} and autonomous driving applications~\cite{deo2018convolutional,rhinehart2019precog}.
+We refer to recent excellent surveys for an overview~\cite{survey,rudenkosurvey}.
+Below, we briefly focus on methods exploiting both environmental and social contexts for \emph{vehicle} trajectory prediction.

-\paragraph*{Leveraging environmental context} To produce map-compliant predictions, early works directly plot the observed trajectories (agent of interest and neighbors) on the rasterized scene maps, performing prediction mainly by using convolutional neural networks (CNNs) to extract map features without fully exploiting the agent states like velocity and acceleration~\cite{phan2020covernet,konev2021motioncnn, chai2019multipath, lyft}.
-More recent works exploit both the environmental context and vectorized neighbors' states as inputs to the prediction model for the sake of better synthesizing the agent's motion states and context~\cite{phan2020covernet,cui2019mtp,deo2020p2t,autobots2021,zhang2021goalnet,huang2020diversitygan,salzmann2020trajectron++,wang2022stepwise,yao2021bitrap}.
-Beyond rasterized maps, some approaches leverage the graph representation of high-definition (HD) maps to avoid information loss during rasterization~\cite{gao2020vectornet,liang2020lanegcn}.
-Systems such as VectorNet~\cite{gao2020vectornet} and AutoBots~\cite{autobots2021} have shown that CNNs applied on rasterized maps can be replaced by graph neural networks (GNNs) using graph-represented maps as the input without changing the prediction model's overall architecture.
+\emph{Leveraging environmental context: } To produce map-compliant predictions, early works directly plot the observed trajectories (agent of interest and neighbors) on the rasterized scene maps, performing prediction mainly by using convolutional neural networks (CNNs) to extract map features without fully exploiting the agents' states ~\cite{lyft,kamenev2022predictionnet,phan2020covernet,konev2021motioncnn,chai2019multipath,cui2019mtp}.
+More recent works exploit both the environmental context and vectorized neighbors' states as inputs to the prediction model to better synthesize the agent's motion states and context~\cite{deo2020p2t,autobots2021,zhang2021goalnet,huang2020diversitygan,salzmann2020trajectron++,wang2022stepwise,yao2021bitrap}.
+Beyond rasterized maps, some approaches leverage the graph representation of high-definition maps to avoid information loss during rasterization~\cite{gao2020vectornet,liang2020lanegcn,shi2022mtr,gilles2022gohome}.
+Systems such as VectorNet~\cite{gao2020vectornet} and AutoBots~\cite{autobots2021} have shown that CNNs applied on rasterized maps can be replaced by graph neural networks (GNNs) using graph-represented maps.
+Instead of modeling the overall environment, QCNet~\cite{qcnet} employs a polygon-based representation ofthe environment and denotes the scene via embedding each agent-polygon pair.